 This not only applies to mood but also to your heart, respiratory system, and cell production.
 A handful of nuts also gives you a nice dose of fiber, keeping your digestive system in good working order.

 While everyone knows that a massage feels great on tired muscles, fewer are aware that this form of healing touch has a direct impact on serotonin levels.

 This benefit comes from the fact that massages reduce levels of cortisol, a stress hormone that blocks your brain from producing the right amount of serotonin.
 In fact, research suggests as much as a 31% reduction in cortisol, leading to a much better mood.

-8. Get Plenty Of Exercise
+8. Get Plenty Of Exercises

 As well as going for walks to elevate the amount of sun exposure you get per week, do your best to engage in regular cardiovascular exercise.
 The endorphins produced by a thorough workout immediately make you feel in better spirits, partly due to changes in serotonin levels.

 Plus, people who exercise frequently appear to have stronger immune systems, so you’ll be helping your body fight disease as well.

 Finally, it’s worth noting that regular meditation practice is a wonderful way to keep your serotonin at the right level.
 At this stage, there are dozens of credible studies proving the connection between meditation and psychological health, so you have multiple reasons to stick to this habit.